Three architects collaborated to create one of the world’s most ecologically sensitive courses.View Their Stories

 To facilitate the propagation of native plants, a nursery was established.
 In the early seasons, additional nurseries were used to allow for the planting of more 100,000 native species each year.

 On November 5, 1987, The Links at Spanish Bay had its opening ceremony.
-In the inaugural round, Tom Watson shot a 67—which still stands as the official course record.
+In the inaugural round, Tom Watson shot a 67.
 Watson came off the course declaring, “It’s so much like Scotland, you can almost hear the bagpipes playing.”

 Almost immediately a tradition was born, and today you can hear the bagpipes play each evening as a piper closes the course shortly before sunset.